Achievement System & Badges

 Goal-gradient hypothesis & completion bias

-Not a badge list— a programmable system
+Not a badge list — a programmable system

 Create achievements for ANY behavior your platform tracks.
-From simple milestones to complex multi-condition achievements.

 Flexible rules engine